 This course is for anyone interested in working with and helping runners.
 Special emphasis will be given to the female athlete.
 Physical therapists and athletic trainers can claim CEU credit upon completion of this course.

 This course is all online.
-Join from the comfort of your home or office March 1 through April 12, 2025 with weekly learning assignments and live meetings.
+Join from the comfort of your home or office.

-Attendees will progress as a cohort through 6-weeks of learning.
-Each week attendees will be presented with asynchronous lecture material to be completed at their own pace.
+Attendees will progress as a cohort.
+All lecture and reading material will be made available up front and attendees are encouraged to work through it prior to live sessions.
 Then we'll come together as a group on a live video call and discuss the material, ask questions, and participate in a virtual lab session.
 It will be fun!

 Introduction to the Female Runner.
 Considerations for the female runner across the life span.